liberland/docs/Terms and Conditions/PPC t&c.md

 ## Section 5: Governing Law, Arbitration

 ### Article 17: Choice of Law
-1) These Terms and Conditions shall be governed by and construed exclusively in accordance with the laws of [Your Country].
+1) These Terms and Conditions shall be governed by and construed exclusively in accordance with the laws of Liberland.
-2) Any dispute arising out of or broadly connected to or relating to the Services or these Terms shall be

- initially submitted to mandatory mediation under the Law of [Your Country].
+2) Any dispute arising out of or broadly connected to or relating to the Services or these Terms shall be initially submitted to mandatory mediation under the Law of Liberland.

 ### Article 18: Compulsory Arbitration
-1) Should such a dispute not be resolved within sixty (60) days after a mediation request has been submitted, said dispute may be referred to arbitration in [Your Country].
+1) Should such a dispute not be resolved within sixty (60) days after a mediation request has been submitted, said dispute may be referred to arbitration in Liberland.
 There shall be three (3) arbitrators, one selected by each party, and a third appointed by the two chosen arbitrators, being the legal professional most suited to resolve the issue.
 2) The language of the arbitration shall be English.
 The location shall be mutually convenient, and the arbitration shall be conducted without undue delay.
 3) The Arbitration Award shall be final and binding, with no avenue for appeal, and no Party shall seek recourse to any national dispute resolution system.